admin404/admin404/readme.md

 # admin 404
 ---
-Hello stranger, welcome its admin.
+Hello stranger, I am ScoutV boy named George in the reality.
-I am a big brogrammer and I like to make apps for myself
+Thank you for comming